 147:01:20 Young: We'd like to, and we'd like to run through a Rover steering test while we're doing it.
 What we're talking about doing...You see those boulders you're looking at.
 We're just talking about driving around this crater, about halfway around it, to do the steering test.

-[As can be seen in Figure 6 in the South Ray chapter of the Professional Paper, John is currently parked just north of a shallow, 10-meter crater and is about to drive around to the east rim.]147:01:37 England: Okay, sounds good and we would like...After you've done that, we would like to go through a procedure of our own while you're on there.
+[As can be seen in the planimetric map (3.7 Mb, John is currently parked just north of a shallow, 10-meter crater and is about to drive around to the east rim of the same crater.]147:01:37 England: Okay, sounds good and we would like...After you've done that, we would like to go through a procedure of our own while you're on there.

 147:01:48 Young: All righty.
 You want to stay off and watch, Charlie?